kign/c4wa/etc/doc/language.md

 structures (except literal strings, which are zero-terminated `char` arrays); neither arrays nor `struct`s could be assigned to.

-If you reach the end of a non-void function without returning a value, this will trigger "RuntimeError: unreachable" in WASM even if return value is never actually used.
+If you reach the end of a non-void function without returning a value, this will trigger "unreachable" run time error in WASM even if return value is never actually used.

 Function declarations (unlike definitions) can't have parameter names, only types.